gkorpal/gkorpal.github.io/_pencil/substitution.md

 Let's see some popular examples:

+## Caesar cipher (shift cipher)
-* **Caesar cipher (shift cipher):**  This is a monoalphabetic substitution cipher.
+This is a monoalphabetic substitution cipher.
 We obtain the ciphertext by replacing each letter of the message by the letter $n$ places beyond it in the normal alphabet.
 SageMath function:

 `````python
 sage: def caesar(pl, n):